-Channels are assigned to these MXMs in the following manner: press the channel SET button on the input fader section and then press the desired MIX-MINUS ASSIGN button, located on the MNE-6 panel.
+Channels are assigned to these MXMs in the following manner: press and hold the channel A/B button on the input fader section and then press the desired MIX-MINUS ASSIGN button, located on the MNE-6 panel.
 Note that you are normally assigning the channel, and not the source, to the MXM bus.
 But see the section on MIX MINUS options later in the manual (MXM ASSIGN, page 3-7).